stoute/bsmp-backend/README.md

 A modern, server-side rendered website and api built with Astro, featuring dynamic content, AI-powered chat, state management, and optimal performance.
-Built on top of [Astro Sphere](https://github.com/markhorn-dev/astro-sphere).
+Built on top of [Astro Sphere](https://github.com/markhorn-dev/astro-sphere), this project may serve as a guide on how to create full stack CRUD applications with Astro.

-Please take note that this project is under active development, but maybe it can be useful for those who want to get insight on howto create server side CRUD applications with Astro.
+Please take note that this project is under active development.
 I'm using this projects to see just how far I can take the AI, or vise versa.

 ## 🛠 Tech Stack